mijailvl/hello-world/README.md

 # hello-world
-This is an Android based application running on Android Developers Kit
+This is an Android based application running on Android Developers Kit.
+In addition, this application is meant to run along with android wear.

+-MJVL-